Accessible accommodation options in rural or remote areas

 Several types of accessible housing are available in regional areas, including:

-• Supported Independent Living (SIL) for private renters or home owners
+- Supported Independent Living for private renters or home-owners; and

-Roughly 6 percent of NDIS participants are eligible for SDA funding, and these participants are those with extreme functional impairments or very high support requirements.
+Not all NDIS participants are eligible for SDA funding — eligible participants have extreme functional impairments or very high support requirements.

-The Summer Foundation, says there are roughly 3,000 vacant SDA properties in Australia, although the majority of them are concentrated in metropolitan areas.
+The Summer Foundation estimates there are roughly 3,000 vacant SDA properties in Australia, although the majority of them are concentrated in metropolitan areas.
+Mr Naughtin highlighted the importance of SDA, regardless of location.

 “SDA provides housing for people with some of the most significant impairments.
-It’s a small number of people but it’s a very important NDIS policy,” Mr Naughtin explains.
+It’s a small number of people but it’s a very important NDIS policy,” he said.

-Unfortunately, people living in rural and remote areas are often missing out on dedicated housing, whether it is SDA or non-SDA.
+Unfortunately, people living in rural and remote areas often miss out on dedicated housing, whether it is SDA or non-SDA.

-Limited workforces, unknown demand and financial risks for builders are some of the reasons why rural and remote communities have no purpose-built accessible housing.
+Limited workforces, unknown demand and financial risks for builders are some of the reasons why many rural and remote communities have limited purpose-built accessible housing.

-You can also access NDIS support through Individualised Living Options (ILO), which is funding for in-home supports excluding housing costs.
+You can also access NDIS support through Individualised Living Options, which is funding for in-home supports, excluding housing costs.

-Alternative housing support may be accessible outside of the NDIS for select people, either through independent organisations, the Department of Social Services, or with assistance from Local Area Coordinators.
+Alternative housing support may be accessible outside of the NDIS for eligible people, either through independent organisations, the Department of Social Services or with assistance from Local Area Coordinators.

 Renovation options for people with disability

 In regional or rural areas where accessible housing options are limited or not present, home modifications may be your next best option.
-It means you do not have to move houses and can stay in an area where there is a local support network to suit your needs.
+It means you do not have to move houses and can stay in an area where a local support network is available to suit your needs.

-Support is available for a range of renovations, including low-cost installations, like grab rails, non-structural/minor home modifications, and high-cost Complex Home Modifications (CHM) that requires structural changes.
+Support is available for a range of renovations, including low-cost installations, like grab rails, non-structural/minor home modifications, and high-cost Complex Home Modifications that require structural changes.

 Home modifications can be included in your NDIS plan, especially if your home significantly impacts your living and care arrangements and you or your carers cannot easily access common rooms like kitchens or bathrooms.

-The NDIA will require a home modification assessment plan for approval of work, including guidance from an Occupational Therapist on CHM.
-For modifications costing over $30,000, you will have to engage with an NDIS Registered Building Works Project Manager (BWPM).
+The NDIA will require a home modification assessment plan for approval of work, including guidance from an occupational therapist on Complex Home Modifications.
+For modifications costing over $30,000, you will have to engage with an NDIS Registered Building Works Project Manager.

 It is also possible for you to include your own funds for any renovations.
 For example, the NDIA will fund standard modifications and fittings, but you can use your own money to cover the costs of upgrading to premium finishes or fittings.